Andre-MR-Pereira/SeleniumGridVPN/README.md

 >   - true: The VPN connection is active
 >   - false: The VPN connection is disabled
 >4.
 [Optional Flag] Port: Environment variable that can be set to change the port Selenium will be listening on to.
 Defaults to 4444.
+>5.
+[Optional Flag] ConcurrentBrowsers: Environment variable that can be set to change how many concurrent browsers spawn.
 #### Main
 Add flags to the execution configuration by going to Run -> Edit Configurations -> Application -> And changing the CLI arguments field